UOW logo

 • They are trained to sound like human writing, but they are just using algorithms to process and generate content.
 They do statistical analysis on patterns and predictions on a set of words to generate what sounds like plausible sentences.

-• They have been trained on so much data that they are very good at providing clear and simple explanations to difficult concepts.
+• They have been trained on so much data that they are strong at providing clear and simple explanations to difficult concepts.

 • They may make things up.
 It is trained to mimic human writing, but it does not understand or actually know anything.
 It may give you the wrong answer for a question, but it will sound very convincing.
 It is important to take its response and evaluate it critically.